Relativist1/Gallifray/README.md

 <p align="left"><img width=80% src="images/tardis_example.png"></p>

 ## Features coming soon
-- General Relativistic Raytracing for generating static and spherically symmetric Black hole images surrounded by accretion disk.
 - New Models with parameterizations
 - User input models
 - Inclusion of more sample datasets

 ## Features to be included
-- Reading and writing uvfits file independently
-- Support for general relativistic ray-tracing for physically motivated Black hole images.
 - Space-VLBI simulations
 - Addition of more models

 ## Contact
-If you have any issue or want any help, feel free to drop an email at sbhkmr1999@gmail.com
+If you have any issues or want any help, feel free to drop an email at sbhkmr1999@gmail.com

 ## License
 Gallifray is licensed under GPLv3.
 See LICENSE.txt for more details.